lisp/de.setf.graphics/README.md

 -------

 `de.setf.graphics` implements a native Common Lisp graphics kibrary.
-It provides 3d scene and geometry modeling and rendering in clos with rendering support for clx, quickdraw, clim, and opengl.
+It provides 3d scene and geometry modeling in CLOS with rendering support for clim, clx, opengl, quickdraw, and svg.